almossawi/badarguments/extras/content/posts/main/index.md

 <div class="Image__Small">
   <img src="" />
-  <figcaption>[Art 8] The witch from Hansel and Gretel is inside the oven, looking out, scared; the two children are walking away, smacking their coal-covered hands aginst each other as though to say "Job done"</figcaption>
+  <figcaption>[Art 8] The witch from Hansel and Gretel is inside the oven, looking out, scared; the two children are walking away, smacking their coal-covered hands against each other as though to say "Job done".</figcaption>
 </div>

 In an online lesson by education company _Studies Weekly_, we find the question